*REMOTE LEARNING GUIDE FOR THIS UNIT NOW AVAILABLE!*

 CLICK DOWNLOAD TO ACCESS

-This unit on thermal energy transfer begins with students testing whether a new plastic cup sold by a store keeps a drink colder for longer than the regular plastic cup that comes free with the drink.
+What keeps different cups or containers from warming up or cooling down?
+Students begin this 6th grade science unit by experimenting whether a new plastic cup sold by a store keeps a drink colder for longer than the regular plastic cup that comes free with the drink.
 Students find that the drink in the regular cup warms up more than the drink in the special cup.
 This prompts students to identify features of the cups that are different, such as the lid, walls, and hole for the straw, that might explain why one drink warms up more than the other.

 This simulation allows students to make observations about how particle motion changes as the overall temperature of a liquid changes.
 It is used in Lesson 11 of Unit 6.2.